open-contracting/notebooks-ocds/README.md

 ### Merge your changes

-Once approved, you can merge your changes yourself.
+Once approved, you can merge your own changes.

 ## Reviewing